baitim/Caches/README.md

 ## Description

- Implementation of the lfu cache.
+ Implementation of the LFU(least frequently used) cache.

 ## How to run